 Success isn’t always about greatness.
 It’s about consistency.
 Consistent hard work gains success.
 Greatness will come.
+Note: Updated in August 2022.
 In the lifting community, some people believe you must go to failure on every single set because, “no pain, no gain, bro!”
 Other people claim you must avoid failure because, “injury and fatigue, bro!”
 But which one is the best approach to optimal muscle growth?
 Is there a single best approach?
 This article will tackle these questions and cover the following points:

 What is muscular failure?

-Final Thoughts There is a time and place for failure training, just like there is a time and place for leaving reps “in the tank”.
+Practical Takeaways There’s a time and place for failure training, just like there’s a time and place for leaving reps in reserve.
 The key to optimal gains is the understanding that neither is a magic ticket to the Valley of Muscle.
-Among approaches that science has not yet deemed completely counterproductive, the best one is ultimately the one enjoy the most and can apply it with the utmost consistence.
-Your Turn: How do you use failure in your training?
-Let me know in a comment.
+Among approaches that science hasn’t yet deemed completely counterproductive, the best one is ultimately the one enjoy the most and can apply it with the utmost consistence.
+Thanks for reading.
+May you make the best gains.
+To receive helpful fitness information like this on a regular basis, you can sign up for my newsletter by clicking here.
+To learn how to develop an effective mindset for long-term fat loss success, you can sign up for my free email course, No Quit Kit, by clicking here.
+To learn from my podcast as well as from my writing, click here.

 0 Comments